mmmarinho/mmmarinho.github.io/_pages/teaching/FEN-CO3982S3.md

 ### 0. Guidance session
 `Tuesday, April 6th, 2021.
 18:45 -19:45 JST`

-The Zoom URL for the information session can be accessed [here](https://docs.google.com/spreadsheets/d/1g2D7VI8289Sp-CsvNIQIXRBak7iLBe9DaNbk2h8BfEA/edit?usp=sharing).
+The Zoom URL for the guidance session can be accessed [here](https://docs.google.com/spreadsheets/d/1g2D7VI8289Sp-CsvNIQIXRBak7iLBe9DaNbk2h8BfEA/edit?usp=sharing).

 You need to login with your ECCS account to view the contents of that shared file.